uber/neuropod/docs/advanced/ope.md

 There are many potential benefits of this approach:

-- Run models that require different versions of Torch or TF from the same "master" process
+- Run models that require different versions of Torch or TF from the same "master" process ([in progress](https://github.com/uber/neuropod/issues/348))
-- Pin the worker process to a specific core to reduce variability in inference time
+- Pin the worker process to a specific core to reduce variability in inference time ([in progress](https://github.com/uber/neuropod/issues/347))
 - Isolate models from each other and from the rest of your program
+- Avoid sharing the GIL between multiple python models in the same process

 The worker process can also be run in a docker container to provide even more isolation.

 For more details and options, see the `OPEOptions` struct inside `RuntimeOptions`.

-TODO(vip): OPE string tensor support